Jeff Oaks: Teaching

-Oaks has taught at the University of Pittsburgh, first as a teaching assistant, then as part-time faculty, then as a full-time, non-tenure stream lecturer.
+Oaks taught at the University of Pittsburgh, first as a teaching assistant, then as part-time faculty, then as a full-time, non-tenure-stream lecturer.
 From 1999 to 2011, he managed the Pittsburgh Contemporary Writers Series, bringing from six to 13 well-known writers each year to campus for free readings and talks.

-In 2011 Oaks was promoted to senior lecturer and became the assistant director of the University of Pittsburgh writing program.
-He specializes in teaching creative writing, but he has also taught in the composition and literature programs.
+In 2011, Oaks was promoted to senior lecturer and became the assistant director of the University of Pittsburgh writing program.
+He specialized in teaching creative writing, but he also taught in the composition and literature programs.

-For many years, Oaks worked as a writer-in-residence for the Western Pennsylvania Writing Project at the School of Education, University of Pittsburgh.
-He partnered with local secondary school teachers in summer workshops as well as inventing stand alone visits to local schools.
-Oaks has taught writing classes at the State Correctional Institution – Pittsburgh, The Ellis School in Pittsburgh, the Carnegie Museum School and the Carnegie Library.
+For many years, Oaks worked as a writer-in-residence for the Western Pennsylvania Writing Project, based in the School of Education, University of Pittsburgh.
+He partnered with local secondary school teachers in summer workshops as well as inventing stand-alone visits to local schools.
+Oaks taught writing classes at the State Correctional Institution – Pittsburgh, The Ellis School in Pittsburgh, the Carnegie Museum School and the Carnegie Library.

 In 2008, Oaks received the Tina and David Bellet Arts and Sciences Teaching Excellence Award for his university teaching.